-This class is meant to provide you with an introduction to the field of International Business.
-Over the semester we will cover a number of topics examining worldwide patterns of trade and investment, as well as an overview of the financial, managerial, and marketing problems confronted by multinational firms.
-We will also be discussing the environmental, cultural, legal, and political forces that impact international business.
+This class is meant to provide you with an introduction to the field of Organizational Behavior.
+Over the semester we will cover a number of topics at the individual, group and organizational level of analysis.
+We will be discussing your role in the organization as an organizational citizen - covering a wide range of topics from how to get along with others in the organization to ethical responsibility.
 The class will be conducted using a variety of methods including lectures, exercises, cases, class discussions, and videos.
 Since this is an upper level course, we will expect a great deal of participation from you in the form of class discussions.